Web.com

-Web.com is an American dot-com company that provides a website builder, along with website hosting, domain name registration, web development, and various digital marketing services.
-It serves as a partner for very small to small-sized businesses and entrepreneurs, assisting them in establishing and expanding their online presence.
+Web.com was an American dot-com company that provided a website builder, along with website hosting, domain name registration, web development, and various digital marketing services.
+It served as a partner for very small to small-sized businesses and entrepreneurs, assisting them in establishing and expanding their online presence.

 The company was founded in 1999 by Darin Brannan in Jacksonville, Florida as Website Pros Inc..
 In early 2008 it took its current name after acquiring Atlanta-based company Web.com, which was founded in 1981 by Waldemar Fernández and was formerly known as Interland, Inc.

-In 2021, Web.com merged with Endurance Web Presence to form a new company, Newfold Digital.
+In 2018, Web.com was acquired by Siris Capital Group.
+In 2021, Web.com merged with Endurance Web Presence to form Newfold Digital, a joint venture between Clearlake Capital and Siris Capital Group.

-In 2025, Web.com became Network_Solutions.
+In 2025, Web.com was merged into Network Solutions.

 Corporate overview

 Web.com is based in Jacksonville, Florida and incorporated in Delaware, and provides domain name registration and web development services, among others.
 The company caters to very small and small businesses and offers a variety of subscription services designed for entrepreneurs including, design, hosting, management, e-commerce, lead generation, mobile commerce, online advertising, search engine optimization, and social media solutions.

 Web.com reportedly had 3.3 million subscribers in January 2016.
 The company has offices in more than 20 U.S. states, and in Argentina (Buenos Aires), Canada (Barrie, Ontario, and Nova Scotia), and the United Kingdom (including Cardiff, Wales).
 Web.com was traded as "WEB" on NASDAQ.

 David Brown served as Web.com's chief executive officer (CEO) until early 2019.
 Okumus Fund Management was the company's top shareholder, with 18.64 percent as of March 2017.
 In 2015, Okumus and Web.com agreed to appoint two independent directors to its board.

-In May 2017, the company had 3,500 employees and a market capitalization of $1.1 billion.
-Web.com has a $1.21 billion valuation, as of June 2017.
+In 2017, the company had 3,500 employees and a $1.21 billion valuation.